 Forces that work against time management

-The action at any time of a person may be conveived as the sum of force vectors operating on the person.
+Someone’s action at any time may be conveived of as the sum of force vectors operating on the person.

 People live in a time stream.
 They are being acted on by many forces.
 Those forces include: